fatrex/bootstrap3-viewport-size/README.md

 # Bootstrap 3 Viewport Size

-This is a very simple "plugin" for Bootstrap 3 for getting the current viewport size ("xs", "sm", "md" or "lg") in your JavaScript code.
+This is a very simple helper for Bootstrap 3 for getting the current viewport size ("xs", "sm", "md" or "lg") in your JavaScript code.

 ## Usage
-You can simply include it in a script:
+You can simply include it:

 ```
 <script src="bs3vs.js"></script>
 ```

-and you will have a function in the global window object that you can use to discover the current size:
+and you will have a function, in the global window object, that you can use to discover the current size:

 ```
 window.viewportIs(size) // return a boolean